There are many pros and cons to both of these beautiful stones that make them a great choice for any kitchen, bathroom, or work surface.

-Here, we have listed a few of the things to consider when you are thinking about making this choice for your home.
+Here, we have listed a few things to consider when you are making the choice between the two materials.

-Why choose Rowe Granite, Quartz and Marble to supply your new countertops?
+Why choose Rowe Granite to supply your new Granite or Quartz Worktops?

 Here at Rowe Granite, we have over 50 years of combined experience, with a father and son partnership.
 A family-run company that have supplied quality worksurfaces to many happy customers.
 We supply Quartz and Granite Worktops throughout the UK.